 Contact Valley Taxi at 970-726-4940

-The Winter Park area is serviced by just one grocery store – Safeway in Fraser.
-This full sized store is conveniently located on the free bus shuttle route, with a large liquor store right next door.
+The Winter Park area is serviced by NOW TWO grocery stores – Safeway in Fraser and The Fireside Market and Eatery in Winter Park.
+Safeway is a full-sized store that is conveniently located on the free bus shuttle route, with a large liquor store right next door.
+The Fireside Market and Eatery is a small full-sized Grocery Store located in downtown Winter Park with a fresh eatery attached.

 If the chore of grocery shopping doesn’t sound appealing on your vacation, we highly recommend ‘The Grocery Guys’ as a personal shopping service.
 Simply upload your shopping list to the Grocery Guys website and they will deliver and carefully unpack your groceries in your rental property on your arrival day.